seanmcfeely/ace-metrics/README.md

 # Metrics for the ACE Ecosystem

-This library is intended to help with the calculation and management of metrics as they pertain to any data produced by the ACE ecosystem.
-As of now, the library meets a base set of use cases for answering questions that arose during the initial organic operational development that took place around ACE's development.
-So it's certainly not the end-all-be-all but hopefully, it can serve as a base for further statistical analysis, metricization, analytics, and real-time presentations.
+This library is intended to help with the calculation and management of metrics as they pertain to _measureing_ an ACE based IDR operation.
+Currently, it doesn't measure the performance of ACE itself or the ACE ecosystem toolsets.

+As of now, the library meets a base set of use cases for answering questions that arose during the initial organic _operational_ development that took place around ACE's development.
+I wrote all of this with specific use-cases I wanted to capture, however, I tried to make it easily extendable to meet new ones.
+So, it's certainly not the end-all-be-all but hopefully, it can serve as a base for further statistical analysis, metricization, analytics, and real-time presentations.

 ## Updates